stellarshenson/jupyterlab_terraform_file_type_extension/README.md

 Comprehensive Terraform and HCL editing support in JupyterLab with syntax highlighting that distinguishes blocks, variables, functions, and expressions.

 **File recognition**:

 - Terraform: `*.tf`, `*.tfvars`
 - HCL: `*.hcl`, `*.tfstack.hcl`, `*.tfcomponent.hcl`, `*.tfdeploy.hcl`, `*.tftest.hcl`, `*.tfmock.hcl`, `*.tfquery.hcl`
 - Purple HashiCorp Terraform icon in file browser

 **Highlighting coverage**:

 - Block types: `resource`, `module`, `provider`, `variable`, `output`, `locals`, `data`, `terraform`
 - 100+ built-in Terraform functions
 - String interpolation with `${}` and `%{}` directives
 - Heredoc strings and escape sequences
 - Type keywords, constants, and operators
 - Comments: `#`, `//`, `/* */`

+Yes, this is yet another mass-produced file type extension.
+We are almost embarrassed by how utterly unremarkable it is - just the same boilerplate code with different keywords swapped in.
+But someone had to do it, and here we are.
+Syntax highlighting shamelessly borrowed from [hashicorp/vscode-terraform](https://github.com/hashicorp/vscode-terraform) - we stand on the shoulders of giants, or at least peek over their fence.

 ## Requirements